lordkugenheim/LKMVC/readme.md

 # LKMVC

-A simple PHP framework providing a MVC workflow that is suitable for app development or website development.
+A simple PHP framework providing a MVC workflow that is suitable for app development or website development or both if you really want to.
 Includes database connector using PDO.

+## Installation

+Clone this repo into your root directory in **config/database.php** set your own database variables in **public/.htaccess** change RewriteBase (line 4) to your own path to the public folder

+## Usage

+## Database Class

 ## Authors